Your Learning Management System Goals

 In fact, there are a few balancing acts going on.
 Finding the right mixture and balance in your learning management system course is everything.

 It isn’t necessarily best to pack a course full of head-spinningly dynamic material–the highs and lows should be woven in to give the course texture and a nice flow.
 Perhaps you don’t need a learning management system course that involves lots of Flash-based animation or gaming.
 On the other hand, you certainly don’t want dull, dry content anchored exclusively in text.
-Obviously, a non-engaging online course is sure to be a flop with your students.
+Obviously, a non-engaging online academic course is sure to be a flop with your students.

 But let’s think about your objectives and goals for your course.
 First of all, why deliver your training online?
 What does an LMS provide that you can’t find in another system?